The Quick Verdict: Bell vs Rogers vs Telus in 2026

 Ontario: Bell vs Rogers (Head to Head)

 Ontario is where Bell and Rogers compete most directly.
-Telus is not available here.
-Bell Pure Fibre delivers symmetrical speeds up to 8 Gbps in Toronto, Ottawa, Hamilton, London, and KW.
-Rogers (Xfinity) runs cable across the same cities with up to 2 Gbps.
-For most Ontario households, Bell Pure Fibre is the better technology, but Rogers works well if fibre is not at your address.
-Ontario has the strongest independent ISP ecosystem: TekSavvy, Oxio, Start.ca, and Primus all serve here on both networks at lower prices.
+TELUS home internet is not the main wired competitor here.
+Bell Pure Fibre can deliver symmetrical multi-gigabit speeds in many fibre-served neighbourhoods.
+Rogers Xfinity runs cable across many of the same cities and has select fibre areas.
+For most Ontario households, Bell Pure Fibre is the better technology when it is available, but Rogers works well if fibre is not at your address.
+Ontario also has a strong independent ISP ecosystem with TekSavvy, Oxio, Start.ca, Primus, Beanfield, telMAX, and other local options depending on your building or city.
 For detailed breakdowns, see our Bell review and Rogers review.

 Quebec: Bell vs Vidéotron

 Quebec’s real battle is Bell vs Vidéotron, not Rogers.
-Vidéotron (Quebecor) operates its own cable network and dominates alongside Bell in Montreal, Quebec City, and across the province.
-Bell Pure Fibre competes with symmetrical uploads.
-Fizz (Vidéotron’s discount brand) offers some of the cheapest internet in Canada.
-Rogers has limited Quebec presence.
+Vidéotron operates a major cable network and competes closely with Bell in Montreal, Quebec City, and across the province.
+Bell Pure Fibre competes with symmetrical uploads where fibre is available.
+Fizz, Vidéotron’s discount brand, can be cheaper for many households.
+Rogers has limited Quebec home internet presence.
 See our Vidéotron review for the full Quebec picture.

 BC & Alberta: Telus Wins